PCC Nursing Program Mission Statement

 Portland Community College Nursing Program provides high quality nursing education in order to transform individuals into caring professional nurses to meet the evolving health needs of our community.
 The Nursing Program values access to a learning community that is evidence-based, student-centered, and culturally sensitive.
 We promote curiosity and student success for the achievement of academic goals in a caring, safe and respectful environment.

-The PCC Nursing Program prepares individuals to enter the nursing profession with the foundations of nursing competency and to continue on in their education.
-We believe the AAS in Nursing (ADN) graduate is vital to the profession and to a changing health care delivery system.
-Individuals, at all developmental stages, are bio-psychosocial beings who interact with their environment, and have unique capabilities, value systems and life experiences that influence behaviors.
-Health is a dynamic process with a goal of optimal functioning within one's capabilities.
+The PCC Nursing Program prepares individuals to enter the profession with the foundation of nursing competency and to continue in their education, enabling them to respond to changing health care needs of individuals and communities in various health care settings.
+The nursing faculty of PCC believes that the Associate of Applied Science in Nursing degree (AAS) graduate is vital to the nursing profession and to a changing health care delivery system.
+We believe individuals at all developmental stages are bio-psychosocial beings who interact with their environment.
+Each person has unique capabilities, value systems and life experiences that influence behaviors.
+Health is a dynamic process with a goal of optimal functioning within one’s capabilities.
 Individuals and society share rights and responsibilities for health.
-Health is influenced by one's culture, lifestyle, physical, spiritual, mental, and social factors, as well as one's stage of development.
-The nurse practices relationship-centered care and health can be maintained, promoted and restored through partnerships among individuals, families, groups, communities and health care providers.
+Health is influenced by one’s culture, lifestyle, physical, spiritual, mental, and social factors, as well as one’s stage of development.
+We believe the professional registered nurse practices relationship-centered care and that health is maintained, promoted and restored through partnerships among individuals, families, groups, communities and health care providers.

-The role and functions of the nurse demands legal and ethical accountability for client care, clear effective communication, and safe direction and guidance of other health care providers.
-The nurses' personal and professional actions are based on a set of shared core nursing values that are applied to making sound clinical judgments using the best available evidence in all areas of their nursing practice.
-The nurse collaborates with the client, family, and as part of the health care team, utilizes, contributes to, and practices in the broader health care system.
+The role and functions of the nurse demands legal and ethical accountability for client care, clear effective communication, and safe direction and guidance of other health care providers in the delivery of nursing care activities.
+The nurse’s personal and professional actions are based on a set of shared core nursing values and these values are applied to making sound clinical judgments using the best available evidence in all areas of their nursing practice.
+The professional registered nurse utilizes, contributes to, and practices in the broader healthcare system, while collaborating with patients, clients, and families.
+Nursing education is the process that introduces the student to the practice of nursing.
+It focuses on the application of the sciences, humanities, nursing science and the art of nursing essential to providing and managing client care.
+The curriculum is based on current and realistic nursing roles and practice.
+Students are expected to engage in intentional learning, develop insight through reflection, self-analysis and self-care and to continue using these skills in their nursing practice.